shortnamesalex/Alexsevka/README.md

 ---

 Alexsevka is a custom build of [Iosevka](https://github.com/be5invis/Iosevka) with a more neutral yet futuristic aesthetic that would look at home in the den of a netrunner, ready to make their big break.
-It takes inspiration from Jetbrains Mono and Fraktion Mono, using Iosevka's wide array of customization options as a base to incorporate the former's legible glyphs and the latter's techy, punk-like attitude.
+It takes inspiration from Jetbrains Mono and Fraktion Mono, using Iosevka as a base to incorporate the former's legible glyphs and the latter's punk attitude.

 It also aims to be a bit more than just a programming font with 4 widths + 7 weights, expanding its usability beyond just code.

 ---